ncw/go-nflog-acctd/README.md

 They are named by "start of period-end-of-period.csv" eg "2013-02-11-150000_2013-02-11-160000.csv"

-The logs always start with a hearder row then data.
+The logs always start with a header row then data.
 IP addresses can be IPv4 or IPv6 addresses, either of which can have been masked.

     Time,IP,SourceBytes,SourcePackets,DestBytes,DestPackets